China–Mongolia relations: Cold War

-Modern period
+Recent period

-In the Post-Cold War era, China has taken major steps to normalise its relationship with Mongolia, emphasizing its respect for Mongolia's sovereignty and independence.
+In the post-Cold War era, China has taken major steps to normalise its relationship with Mongolia, emphasizing its respect for Mongolia's sovereignty and independence.
 In 1994, Chinese Premier Li Peng signed a treaty of friendship and cooperation.
 China has become Mongolia's biggest trade partner and source of foreign investment.
 Bilateral trade reached US$1.13 billion by the first nine months of 2007, registering an increase of 90% from 2006.
-China offered Mongolia permission to using the Port of Tianjin to give it and its goods access to trade within the Asia Pacific region.
+China offered Mongolia permission to use the Port of Tianjin, allowing access to trade within the Asia Pacific region.
 China also expanded its investments in Mongolia's mining industries, giving it access to the country's natural resources.
-Mongolia is also a participant in the Belt and Road Initiative.
-China is likely to support Mongolia's membership in to the Asia Cooperation Dialogue (ACD), Asia-Pacific Economic Cooperation (APEC) and granting it observer status in the Shanghai Cooperation Organisation.